galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

   **INSERT SCREENSHOT HERE**

-4. Navigate to the Gata1 locus (chr16:92501466-92926074) to inspect the aligned reads and Tal1 peak calls.
-(Mo: This region should have Tal1 peaks in both cellular states)
+4. Navigate to the Runx1 locus (chr16:92501466-92926074) to inspect the aligned reads and Tal1 peak calls.

     | :grey_question: Question |
     |:---|